A cookie is a small piece of data sent from a website and stored on the user’s computer.

-Nowadays cookies are everywhere on the internet, each website you visit saves cookies on your computer for different purposes.
+Nowadays cookies are everywhere on the internet.
+Every time you visit a website it saves a cookie or more on your computer for different purposes.

-But sometimes all we want is to get rid of those cookies and have some extra space or more privacy since some cookies hold down your information for tracking purposes.
+But sometimes all we want is to get rid of them and have some extra space or more privacy since some cookies keep your data for tracking purposes.

-But how do we delete cookies from our computer?
+But how can you delete cookies from your computer?

 How to delete cookies in Google Chrome?

-There are 2 ways to do it, individually site by site or delete all the cookies at the same time.
+There are 2 ways to do it: to delete them individually (site by site) or all at the same time.

-If you want to delete from the current website you’re browsing, just click on the little locker near the website URL and then click on the cookies button as we show you below.
+If you want to delete cookies from the current website you’re browsing, just click on the little locker near the website URL and then click on cookies as we show you below.

-Then all the stored cookies from that website will appear and you can select the ones you want to delete or block them.
+Then, all the stored cookies from that website will appear and you can select the ones you want to delete or block.

 The second option:

-Go to definitions, click on the three dots at the top on the right side of the browser and then on Settings.
+Go to definitions, click on the three little squares on the top right side of the browser and then on Settings.

-Now in the Advanced Settings under the privacy and security click on “Clearing browsing history”
+Now in the Advanced Settings under privacy and security click on “Clearing browsing history”

 Select Cookies and other site data and click on Clear data.